zwcloud/ImGui/docs/design/Rendering-System-Design.md

 ### function of a render-tree node

-1. a visual data container: position(rectangle) and style
+1. a rectangular region: position and size
+2. a rule set (style) container
-2. a layout unit
+3. a layout unit

-So, the current implementation should be rewritten.
+4. a primitive container

 ### implementation changes